 brucellosis regulations affecting cattle producers and states so that

 rare outbreaks of brucellosis no longer inflict severe economic

 We need your voice to ensure Yellowstone bison are saved from future slaughter.
 Help provide bison

-access to thousands of acres on the Gallatin National Forest and other
+access to thousands of acres of the Gallatin National Forest and other

-public lands by writing Montana Fish, Wildlife & Parks today!
+public lands by writing Montana Fish, Wildlife and Parks today!